-Masala gets candid with crypto-enthusiast Sanjay Popli, whose passion sparked an exciting career path in one of the world’s most up-and-coming ﬁnancial sectors.
+Crypto-enthusiast Sanjay Popli discusses his career in one of the world’s most up-and-coming ﬁnancial sectors.

 Recently, there has been a few technological advancements that have managed to stir up heated debates among ﬁnancial enthusiasts.
 A hot topic of late is the value of cryptocurrency, where during the beginning of the year, many of us witnessed the meteoric rise and subsequent turbulence of Bitcoin and its price.
 However, for Sanjay Popli, the volatile yet exciting world of virtual currency goes beyond just curiosity.
 Currently a Business Development Specialist at ICORA, one of Thailand’s leading cryptocurrency advisory ﬁrms, Sanjay reveals more about the experiences that have led him down this fascinating career path.

 Did you always have an interest in cryptocurrency?

 Not always!
 The ﬁrst time I heard about Bitcoin was in 2013 when I read a few articles about its use as a de facto currency for sites on the Dark Web.
 It wasn’t until 2016 that I noticed how Bitcoin was really gaining traction.
 At the beginning of 2017, I was still hesitant about the idea, so I spent a lot of time educating myself on the technology behind it, as well as crypto-economics.
 This led me to make my ﬁrst investment in June of last year.

 When did you realise it was something you wanted to pursue professionally?